APPRENTICE CONDUCTOR PROGRAM

 Michael also has a great passion for organ music working as an organist at the Pro-Cathedral of the Assumption (North Bay).

-Manishya is a third-year Classical Voice Music Education student at the University of Toronto.
-Her first experiences learning music at a young age were through piano lessons.
+Manishya Jayasundera is a fourth-year Classical Voice Music Education student at the University of Toronto.
+Her first experiences learning music at a young age, were through piano lessons.
 She completed her ARCT diploma from the Royal Conservatory of Music (RCM).

 Since the start of her time at UofT, she has become very passionate about choral conducting.
 In her first year she was the recipient of the Lobodowsky Choral Scholarship.
-Now in her third-year, she is enjoying her experiences in conducting courses under the instruction of Gillian Mackay and Matthew Otto, as well as being one of the managers and choristers of the UofT Chamber Choir.
+Now in her fourth-year, she is enjoying her experiences in conducting courses under the instruction of Kathleen Allan and Uri Mayer.

 She is excited and grateful for this opportunity to work with the Exultate Chamber Singers!